Prapthi564/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

      ![The option to train a model has been selected](media/Lab2-9.png)

-     >**Note**: As Training a model will take up to 45-60 minutes to succeed.
-No need to wait for it, you can continue with next Lab.
+1. As Training a model will take up to `45-60` minutes to succeed.
+No need to wait for it, you can continue with next task and Lab.
 Come back later and review it after an hour.

 1. After the model has finished training, you will see that the Status has succeeded.
 Although the estimated accuracy is not great, but we will use this model.